billtrik/karma-fixture/README.md

 * `fixture.el`

   Reference to the container element.
-Inside this container element, all html fixture files get appended, after creation.
+Every html fixture loaded gets appended inside this container.

 * `fixture.json`

-  An array of all json objects created from fixture templates.
+  An array of all json objects imported from fixture templates.

 * `fixture.load(files..., append = false)`

-  It takes multiple filenames as arguments and load them.
+  It takes multiple filenames as arguments loads and appends them inside the fixtures container element.
+  It returns an array with references to the newly created first level html elements.
-  It returns the loaded result, or an array of more than one loaded results
+  When more than one are loaded, it returns an array of the above described format, for each loaded fixture.

-  It takes a boolean argument with default value `false`.
+  It takes an optional boolean argument which defaults to `false`.
   If `false`, it empties the `window.fixture.el` container element and clears the `window.fixture.json` array.
+  If `true`, it just appends the requested fixture to the container.

   Scenarios: